 This watch by Movado is those for those looking for a more contemporary design.
 This Swiss brand, which was founded in Switzerland in 1881, has already acquired hundreds of patents and awards for its design and technology.

-The 42mm Museum Sport has a stainless steel case with a black PVD-finished bezel and a black dial with a date window at 6 o’clock, as well as a sleek detail of a signature dot at 12 o’clock.
-This model is water resistant only up to 30m.
+The 42mm Museum Sport watch has a stainless steel case with a black PVD-finished bezel and a black dial with a date window at 6 o’clock, as well as a sleek detail of a signature dot at 12 o’clock.
+This model is water-resistant only up to 30m.